abhishekgoswami92/G-SemTMO/Readme.md

 ## 3 Inference

 - `Gsemtmo_infer.py` runs the inference.
-- The script doesn't use a custom dataloader.
+- The script uses a custom dataloader.
 Pre-processed data is loaded from disk and passed on to the network for inference.
 In case a pretrained network is to be used for inference, use the Preprocess_dataset_Gsemtmo.py to create the binary files for the test set of images.
 - The inference script also saves for each image - a plot with tonecurves observed per semantic label.
 This part can be further tweaked to